 This embrace of differences is baked into our company foundation and is perhaps best demonstrated by our personal experiences with neurodivergence, either as parents or because we may be neurodivergent ourselves.

 Positive Development is more than a job for us.
-We deeply understand the challenges and joys of our clients and families and, crucially, why insurance-covered developmental therapy is so necessary.
+We deeply understand the challenges and joys of our clients and families and, crucially, why insurance-covered developmental support is so necessary.
 Below, we share some of our staff members’ experiences so you can learn why our team has a different perspective — and how we will always celebrate that.

-As Parents of Children with Autism
+As Parents of Autistic Children

 “This is my life’s work — my life experience as a parent coming full circle.
 My son received developmental intervention starting from 2001 through most of the decade.
 For the first three or four years, we paid for every session out of pocket.
 Eventually individual sessions for speech, OT and mental health services were covered by insurance, but not for the full amount.
 Of course, it was worth it.
 I'd spend 10 times that amount.
 We were fortunate though that we had the money to do that.
 And so few families are.
 The idea that we could give families this experience of learning about this model and watching their children grow and develop in this model and have insurance pay for it was like a dream come true for me.”

-“I'm a mom of four creatives and two are on the autism spectrum.
+“I'm a mom of four creatives and two are autistic.
 I am so excited to have found Positive Development so I can share some of the things that, honestly, I didn't know early on.
 Part of what gets me up and going in the morning is the opportunity to share and educate and tell the world what's possible.
 I didn't know we had choices.
 You trust the experts.
 One of the things I've learned here at Positive Development is you know your child better than anyone.
 You have the power to say ‘This isn’t for us.’

 One of the traditional ways of thinking about autism is to treat behaviors.
 If my kid is throwing a tantrum, we must get the tantrum to stop.
 The developmental model looks at the root causes.
 What are kids trying to communicate?
 This is a true story: When they don’t want to take a shower, you might think they’re just being lazy or they’re in junior high.
 But it might be that they don't like the lights, they don't like the sound of the water, the water pressure might be too great.
 What we learn through this model is to stop and wait and observe what's going on and what might be happening underneath.
 Honestly, once you unlock that as a parent, there's so much more happening than you knew and communication and growth happens.